Maggie Pierce (actress): My Mother the Car

 The first word of this new series came during December 1964, when columnist Arlene Garber announced that a pilot had just been made "for a series that has just about the silliest premise I've ever heard of."
 During the next six months the proposed series drew equally disbelieving comments from other television critics.

 The series starred Jerry Van Dyke and Pierce, as Dave and Barbara Crabtree.
 He was a small town attorney, she was his wife, and they had two children.
 The premise of the show was that Dave Crabtree's mother (the voice of Ann Sothern) haunts a 1928 Porter touring car he finds on a used car lot, speaking to him only, through the radio.
-It doesn't matter that cars didn't have radios until well into the 1930s, because no such car as a 1928 Porter existed: the NBC studio mechanics cobbled it together from several other period autos.
+It doesn't matter that few cars had radios prior to 1930, because no such car as a 1928 Porter existed: the NBC studio mechanics cobbled it together from several other period autos.
 Sothern's voiceover lines were recorded separately, so there was no real dialog interaction between her and Van Dyke, who admitted he had only met her once, when the pilot was made.

 Some columnists reported producer concerns that Dick Van Dyke's relentless promotion of his younger brother's new show would backfire.
 The younger Van Dyke may have been partly responsible for a major change in Pierce's appearance, after speaking to an interviewer in May 1965, five months before the premiere.

 We had a real find in Maggie.
 She has much the same quality as Mary Tyler Moore on Dick's show.
 She even looks a lot like Miss Moore.

 Pierce, whose last TV appearances just prior to filming My Mother the Car still showed shoulder-length brunette hair similar to Moore's, would now sport a blond bouffant style at the show's debut, courtesy of the director who claimed her dark brunette hair didn't show up well in color.
 (The pilot, made in November 1964, was in black and white, but NBC subsequently decided the show should be in color).